akankshabansal/Notes/Python.md

 Binary file is just like a stream of bytes.
 With mode being set as text implies that Now it will decode automatically as a UNICOde character.

 ##OS
-Same commands in python can be used to make a dir wether its a Windows machine or a Unix machine.
-Os is alias for posix in mac ans so forth
+Same commands in python can be used to make a dir be it a Windows machine or a Unix machine.
+Os is alias for posix in mac and so forth

-sys : things related to the Interpretor python is running on. contains variable **path**, which tells the directories where the python import command is going to look for importing a module.
+*sys* : things related to the Interpretor python is running on. contains variable **path**, which tells the directories where the python import command is going to look for importing a module.
 *sys.platform* tells the platform like darwin, posix, etc

-**os.popen* doesnt work that well with Windows. basically it goes off and creates another subprocess and runs the command u gave it, will return a File object which can be used to read the output .
+**os.popen* doesnt work that well with Windows.
+Basically it goes off and creates another subprocess and runs the command u gave it, will return a File object which can be used to read the output .
 It doesn get killed when the parent calling python process dies.

-*subprocess* Better use peopne using this module, because there you get a better control over the program that we created. example : you can tell it shell = false this would mean that the program would be just executed at kernel level without having it create a shell, which then in turns runs the process.
+*subprocess* Better use popen using this module, because there you get a better control over the program that we created. example : you can tell it shell = false this would mean that the program would be just executed at kernel level without having it create a shell, which then in turns runs the process.

 ####Directories
 path.os.exists(), path.os.dirname(), path.os.basename, and path.os.join().